Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Simulations

-The test statistics under the null hypothesis $\bm{X}$ are generated from a $d$-variate normal distribution with zero mean and covariance matrix $\bm{\Sigma}$, i.e., $N_d(\bm{0}, \bm{\Sigma})$.
+Under the null hypothesis, the test statistics $\bm{X}$ are generated from a $d$-variate normal distribution with zero mean and covariance matrix $\bm{\Sigma}$, i.e., $N_d(\bm{0}, \bm{\Sigma})$.
 We set the dimension $d$ to 100.
-The diagonal elements of the covariance matrix $\sigma_{ii}$ are equal to $1$, for $i=1,\ldots,d$.
-The off-diagonal elements $\sigma_{ij}$, with $i\neq j$, adhere to the following four specifications. \begin{itemize}
+The diagonal elements of the covariance matrix, $\sigma_{ii}$, are all equal to $1$, for $i=1,\ldots,d$.
+The off-diagonal element, $\sigma_{ij}$ with $i\neq j$, adhere to three specific specifications. \begin{itemize}

 \item Model 1.
 Exponential decay: $\sigma_{ij} = \theta^{\abs{i-j}}$ with $\theta= 0.2, 0.4, 0.6,$ $0.8, 0.90, 0.95$.

 \item Model 2.
 Polynomial decay: $\sigma_{ij} = \frac{1}{0.7 + \abs{i - j}^\theta}$ with $\theta = 1.0, 1.5, 2.0, 2.5$.